-This page provides a tutorial for the neuroimaging community about getting started with the HPC (High Performance Computing) cluster at the University of Arizona.
+This page provides the neuroimaging community with a tutorial for getting started with the HPC (High Performance Computing) cluster at the University of Arizona.
 The focus is on issues that are likely to be most relevant to neuroimaging.
 Interfaces for interacting with the HPC are much easier to use than they were years ago, and they are evolving rapidly.
 Look at Date Updated above to ensure that you are looking at reasonably current documentation.